Image

 Lead for change with the Alaska Boards & Commissions Leadership Program (ABCLP)!

-Over the course of five engaging sessions, participants will gain the tools, knowledge, and confidence needed to step into leadership roles.
-As part of the program, participants will receive a stipend for attending while building a network of diverse leaders who represent their communities and are ready to shape Alaska's future.
+ABCLP is designed to empower Alaskans to address critical challenges in environmental, social, and community equity by preparing them to apply for and serve on municipal or state-level boards and commissions.
+Over the course of five engaging sessions, participants gain the tools, knowledge, and confidence needed to step into leadership roles.
+As part of the program, participants receive a stipend for attending while building a network of diverse leaders who represent their communities and are ready to shape Alaska’s future.

 Our mission